The White Company: Historical figures who appear as characters in the novel

 While there was a real knight named Sir Nigel Loring at the time when the novel is set, the historical record supplied few details and his role in the book is largely Doyle's invention.
 He is known to have been an original member of the Order of the Garter, and to have been in the Black Prince's bodyguard, particularly at the Battle of Poitiers on 19 September 1356.
 He was also a member of the Prince's war council and his chamberlain, and was part of the delegation that negotiated a truce at Bordeaux.
 As a reward for his role in that battle, he was granted 83 pounds per annum by the Prince.

+Background

+Conan Doyle had grown up with his mother telling him stories of chivalry, much of which fed into The White Company.
+He was also inspired by a visit he took in April 1889 to the New Forest, particularly to Castle Malwood in Lyndhurst.
+He wrote the entire novel in solitude in a small New Forest cottage, chiefly in an attempt to capture the history and splendour of the region.
+The novel was finished in the Summer of 1890, and it was published in instalments in The Cornhill Magazine between January and December 1891.
+The book was very successful, selling out rapidly; it also met with positive reviews.